jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 ### 56G High Court may set aside subpoena issued in New Zealand proceeding
 (1) The High Court may set aside an order of subpoena issued by the High Court requiring the attendance of a person in Australia to testify or to produce documents to the High Court for the purposes of a New Zealand proceeding.
-(2) An application under subsection (1) of this section shall be made by the person served with the order of subpoena and may be made ex parte.
+(2) An application under subsection (1) shall be made by the person served with the order of subpoena and may be made ex parte.
 (3) Without limiting the grounds on which the order of subpoena may be set aside, the High Court may set the order aside on any of the following grounds:
   (a) that the witness does not have, and could not reasonably be expected to obtain, the necessary travel documents:
   (b) that the witness is liable to be detained for the purpose of serving a sentence: